aagontuk/cheatsheets/cpp_cheatsheet.md

 std::cout << bp->Base::getName() << "\n";
 ```

+* Return type have to match between virtual functions.
-* Never use virtual function in constructors and destructors
+* Never use virtual function in constructors and destructors.

 ### override and final Specifiers ###

+A derived virtual function is only considered override if
+functino signature and return type matches exactly between
-`override` specifier enforces virtualization of a function.
+the virtual functions. `override` specifier enforces virtualization of a function.
+If signature and return type doesn't match the compiler will
+generate an error.
+If `override` is used, no need to specify
+`virtual` keyword.

 ### Covariant Return Type ###

+### Destructors ###

+In case of inheritance destructors should
+always make virtual.
+Specially if there is
+dynamically allocated memory involved.
+If
+a derived class is converted to a base class
+and then call delete, only base destructor will
+be called.
+If dynamic memory is allocated in
+derived class, this will leak memory.

 ### Abstract Class, Pure Virtual Functions and Interface Class ###